Windows

 netsh wlan show profile name="SSID" key=clear

-Potential Credential Files:
+Potential Credential Files

 dir /a:h C:\Users\username\AppData\Local\Microsoft\Credentials\